SilasReinagel/silasreinagel.github.io/static/liberation/C6_new_opportunities.md

 - Would you like the meeting to be scheduled for Tuesday or Wednesday morning?
 - Would you like to do Task A or Task B?

-These are often not meaningful choices.
+These are not meaningful choices.
 They are constrained to a very small set of options, often not including ANY good option.

-Maybe you'd rather have a steak than ice cream.
+- Maybe you'd rather have a steak than ice cream.
-Maybe you'd rather not attend that meeting at all.
+- Maybe you'd rather not attend that meeting at all.
-Perhaps both Task A and Task B suck.
+- Perhaps both Task A and Task B suck.

 So, discovering new possibilities is essential since having many options is the best way to ensure that you can make MEANINGFUL choices.